ummel/fusionData/README.md

 Unlike with processed *survey* data, the naming convention for processed spatial data files is quite relaxed.
-The function `compileSpatial()` automatically detects and compiles all files in `/geo-processed` ending with "\_processed.rds".
+The function `compileSpatial()` automatically detects and compiles all files in `/geo-processed` ending with “\_processed.rds”.
 As long as a processed spatial data file has the necessary suffix – and meets the two hard requirements mentioned above – it will be compiled into the `geo_predictors.fst` file.